 The aim of this article is not to provide you with the most up-to-date information on the subject but to give you a general insight in the subject and its importance for the sector.

 The IDD (level 1 text) introduces new rules on insurance distribution.
-It came into force on 23 February 2016 and must be implemented into the national laws of the EU Member States by 1st July 2018.
-As for the application date, the Member States have to apply the national rules from 1st October 2018 at the latest.
+It came into force on 23 February 2016 and had to be implemented into the national laws of the EU Member States by 1st July 2018.
+As for the application date, the Member States had to apply the national rules from 1st October 2018 at the latest.
 According to the European Commission, all EU Member States have now implemented the IDD with the exception of Spain that has not communicated any IDD transposition measures so far.

 Other reports/works to be carried out by EIOPA